How To Redirect Blogspot Traffic To Another Blog

 How about if the niche of your old Blogspot does not fit in your new blog niche what will you do?
 You may not want to migrate it, rather you should redirect all your old traffic to your new blog.

-Again, you may have an abandoned Blogspot blog – you can as well redirect its traffic to your new blog.
+Again, you may have an abandoned Blogspot blog – you can also redirect its traffic to your new blog.

 Since Blogspot blogger’s URLs are sub-domains, users don’t have the privilege to redirect or perform a wildcat redirecting on it.
 But redirecting is still very possible with a little trick on the theme code.